 What is Ciprofloxacin?

-Ciprofloxacin is a broad-spectrum antibiotic that eliminates Gram-positive and gram-negative bacteria, including mycobacteria and anaerobes.
-Regarded as a potent antibacterial drug in the scientific community, ciprofloxacin tablets treat serious infections when other antibiotics fail.
-It helps treat chest infections, including pneumonia, skin/bone infections, sexually transmitted infections, eye/ear infection, conjunctivitis, meningitis and more.
+Ciprofloxacin is a broad-spectrum antibiotic that eliminates gram-positive and gram-negative bacteria, including mycobacteria and anaerobes.
+Regarded as a potent antibacterial drug in the scientific community, it treats serious infections when other antibiotics fail.
+It helps treat chest infections, including pneumonia, skin/bone infections, sexually transmitted infections, eye/ear infection, conjunctivitis, meningitis, and more.
 Researchers also believe bacteria treated with Ciprofloxacin become less resistant than penicillin and tetracycline alternatives.
-However, Ciprofloxacin does not work on virus-related infections, only targeting bacteria.
+However, it does not work on virus-related infections, only targeting bacteria.

 - Bacillus anthracis

 - Klebsiella pneumoniae

 - Salmonella typhi

 Since the antibiotic drug treats a wide range of infections, its dosage and treatment duration varies significantly.
 Your doctor will prescribe you the proper dosage after assessing various factors such as type/severity/duration of the infection, age, weight, medical history, and current medications.
 You need to follow your doctor’s order as prescribed.

 We have mentioned a standard list of Ciprofloxacin dosages based on diseases to be treated (actual dosage may vary among individuals)

 Acute uncomplicated pyelonephritis: